Vago16/review/aio/gamelet/README.md

 # Gamelet

-A starter program for writin Javascript games.
+A starter program for writing Javascript games.

 ## Usage